 The End-of-Instruction (EOI) tests are administered to students as they complete English II, U.S. History, Algebra I and Biology I. The tests measure how well each student has mastered the course content as outlined in the Priority Academic Student Skills (PASS) curriculum.
 Results are shown as the percentage of students scoring at, or above, the "Satisfactory" level set by the State Board of Education.
-The scores posted only include the results of "Regular Education - Non-High Mobility" students.
+The scores posted only include the results for "Regular Education - Full Academic Year" students.
 The results include the scores from alternative sites.
 [SDE]